Andrew Jeptha

-Andrew Daries Jephtha (born 30 December 1879) was the first black boxer to win a British boxing title, winning the welterweight title in London on 25 March 1907.
+Andrew Daries Jephtha (30 December 1879 – 1931) was the first black boxer to win a British boxing title, winning the welterweight title in London on 25 March 1907.
 However, Jephtha is not often recognised as the first black British boxing champion.

 Early life

 Andrew Jeptha was born on 30 December 1879 in Cape Town, Cape Colony.
 He was the son of a Cape Town carpenter and was educated at the Marist Brothers School in Hope Street, Cape Town.
 He came to England in 1902 after winning a boxing competition in South Africa organised by visiting world champion Kid McCoy.
 He married Abby Mitchell (born 2 December 1881 in Adlington, Lancashire) in 1904 in the District of St Marylebone, London.
 They had four children.
 Abby Mitchell was the daughter of Charles Mitchell and Mary Ellen Hope.
 Her parents ran the Cardwell Arms pub in Chorley Road, Adlington.